timklge/karoo-powerbar/README.md

 - Icons by [boxicons.com](https://boxicons.com) (MIT-licensed).
 - Based on [karoo-ext](https://github.com/hammerheadnav/karoo-ext) (Apache 2.0-licensed).

-## Hide powerbar from other apps
+## Extension developers: Hide powerbar from other apps

-If you want to temporarily hide the powerbar from other apps when you show something on the screen that would be hidden by the bar overlay, you can send a `de.timklge.HIDE_POWERBAR` broadcast intent to the app.
+If you are an extension developer and want to temporarily hide the powerbar when you show something on the screen that would be hidden by the bar overlay, you can send a `de.timklge.HIDE_POWERBAR` broadcast intent to the app.
 Optionally, include the following extras: